 - Average page loading time reduced to 0.62 seconds—8X faster than before the AMP roll-out

-Today’s mobile consumers in APAC have higher expectations than ever before—especially in Japan, where 70% of consumers own a smartphone.1 With nearly instant, 24/7 access to information on the go, it’s no wonder that 53% of people say they’ll abandon a site if it doesn't load within three seconds.2 The implication for brands is clear: create intuitive, simple mobile site designs that make it easy for customers to find essential information or risk losing their attention—and business.
+Today’s mobile consumers in APAC have higher expectations than ever before—especially in Japan, where 70% of consumers own a smartphone.1 With nearly instant, 24/7 access to information on the go, it’s no wonder that 53% of mobile visits are abandoned if a site doesn't load within three seconds.2 The implication for brands is clear: create intuitive, simple mobile site designs that make it easy for customers to find essential information or risk losing their attention—and business.

 After starting as a mail order catalog business in 1986, Japanese retailer Belluna eventually expanded to digital with a robust website and online store.
 The brand’s mobile site, which launched in 2012, was designed to resemble its highly successful print catalog, but years of successive updates to the site resulted in slower page loading times.
 To offer its customers as smooth a mobile experience as possible, Belluna mapped out a three-step improvement process: